top of page

 technical terrain

-The Freedom Circuit is an extremely challenging semi-supported bikepacking race which takes place in South Africa in late April annually.
+The Freedom Circuit is an extremely challenging semi-supported bikepacking race which takes place in South Africa in early May annually.
 The route incorporates large portions of the Freedom Trail

 bottom of page